felixmulder/felixmulder.github.io/writing/2019-10-05-Haskell-in-Production.md

 ## The longer version
-Knowing *exactly* how we wanted to write production services using this language was not as straight-forward.
+Knowing *exactly* how we wanted to write production services using this language was not as straightforward.

 We tried a lot of different patterns - readers, handlers, MTL, and tagless final.
 You've surely heard of some of these, and they all have their own pros